- Uncovering Ancient Antiquities

 From Piraeus Port

 Piraeus port is the Greek gateway to the islands.
-If you’re just returning from island bliss and plan to tack this Athens in 2 days itinerary onto the end of your vacation then you’ll want to grab the metro into town.
+If you’re just returning from sailing the islands (check out Hydra Greece) and plan to tack this Athens in 2 days itinerary onto the end of your vacation then you’ll want to grab the metro into town.
 Piraeus station is about a mile (15 min walk) from the cruise ship port but only minutes from most of the ferry docks.
 From Piraeus station a 20 minute ride on the green line will have you in metro Athens.
 Be aware of your hotels location you may need to change to the red line at Omonia station.

 Athens Metro Map